FAIRChemistry/MTPHandler/README.md

 ## ⭐ Key Features

 - **🚀 Parser Functions**
-   Features a custom parser for various plate readers, enabling low-fricton data processing.
+   Features a custom parser for various plate readers, enabling low-friction data processing.

 - **🌟 Enrich measured data with metadata**
     Assigns molecules with their respective concentration and unit to wells, capturing the experimental context of each well.

 - **⚙️ Adaptive Data Processing**
    Automatically adapts and blanks measurement data based on initial conditions set for each well.
-Treats wells without protein as calibration data and wells with protein as reaction data.
+Automatically classifies wells without protein as calibration data and those with protein as reaction data.

 - **🌐 FAIR Data**
    Maps well data to the standardized EnzymeML format, yielding time-course data with metadata for further analysis.

 ## 🔬 Supported Plate Readers

-The following table lists the currently supported plate readers output files:
+The following table lists currently supported plate reader output formats:

 | Manufacturer       | Model                        | File Format |
 |--------------------|------------------------------|-------------|